Art of Europe: Early medieval art

 Migration period art is a general term for the art of the "barbarian" peoples who moved into formerly Roman territories.
 In the British Isles, Celtic art in the 7th and 8th centuries saw a fusion with Germanic traditions through contact with the Anglo-Saxons, forming what is called the Hiberno-Saxon style or Insular art, which became highly influential on the rest of the Middle Ages.
 The Franks developed Merovingian art until about 800, when Carolingian art combined insular influences with a self-conscious classical revival, developing into Ottonian art.
 Anglo-Saxon art is the art of England after the Insular period.
-Illuminated manuscripts contain nearly all the surviving painting of the period, but architecture, metalwork and small carved work in wood or ivory were also important media.
+Illuminated manuscripts contain nearly all the surviving paintings of the period, but architecture, metalwork, and small carved work in wood or ivory were also important media.